21 Reasons to Move to Cape Town

 Whenever I have friends come to visit, I usually take them to the 12 Apostles Hotel for a sundowner at the Leopard Bar.
 It has great views of the sunset of the ocean and Lion’s Head.

 Obviously, the beaches are also beautiful for sunsets.
 Clifton is always a treat, but we often head to Saunders as it’s closer to where most of my friends and I live.
-It’s convenient as well as pretty.
+It’s convenient as wel as pretty.

 Check out this guide to the top sunset spots in Cape Town!